 As an investor, Norges Bank Investment Management analyses opportunities and risks to its investments.
 We expect companies to identify and manage corruption risk, and to report publicly on their anti-corruption efforts.
-Where companies are exposed to the risk of laundering money derived from corrupt activity, we expect companies to adopt relevant policies and procedures to mitigate such risk.
 We use such information to understand how the issue of corruption may affect the performance and prospects of companies and markets, and what steps companies are taking to address these challenges in their long-term business strategy.